 Seeing this display at the grocery store brought a smile.
 Note the small castle in the upper right corners (On top of the first O of Boo in the second picture).
 It’s also a registered trademark!
 Trademarks in TESS Serial Number Reg.
 Number Word Mark Check Status Live/Dead 1 85120589 4077828 (Boo Berry image) … Continue reading “Trademark fun – Boo Berry and Friends”

 Here’s an example of some fun I had using my own site.
 I’m watching Mysteries at the Museum on the Travel Channel as they talked about Clark Stanley’s snake oil and showed this picture.

 Patent Librarian and all-around good guy Jim Miller lamented the lack of OCR text in an Espacenet patent that was in Spanish.
 I’ve OCRed to produce text files that became a searchable online database but I hadn’t tried producing searchable pdfs.
 I offered to try to help anyway.
-In googling around, I found the June 4th comment at the bottom of this page that says that tesseract, an opensouce OCR program, can produce pdf files with embedded text.
-Continue reading “Creating a Searchable PDF File with OCRed Text”
+In googling around, I found the June 4th comment at the … Continue reading “Creating a Searchable PDF File with OCRed Text”